Flareonz44/Flareonz44.github.io/_posts/projects/2021-5-7-beyonder-mars-research.md

 ## Technical aspect

-This will be a 3D game written in C using Raylib.
+This will be a 3D game written in C++ using Raylib.
 The gameplay will feature a procedurally generated terrain created with my own algorithm, based on Perlin noise generation.
 It will be almost infinity since it's limited to match the actual scale of the real planet's surface.
 Yes, it's vast, but don't worry; I'm planning to make the gameplay as dynamic as possible, even in a story-driven context.

 ## Stay updated